AnyaLeo/Ca-UnityClass-Level3/README.md

 ## Unity C# Class

 ### What is this?
-These are files for a Unity C# class for middle-school students.
+These are files for a Unity C# class for middle- and high-school students.
-We are developing a 2D Unity game with a stickman who can balance, walk, do a bunch of cool things and (most importantly) be affected by physics.
+We are developing an infinite runner 2D game.

 ### How to download the game after a lesson: